NetApp/trident/docs/dag/kubernetes/backup_disaster_recovery.rst

 Element Software snapshots
 ==========================

 Backup data on an Element volume by setting a snapshot schedule for the volume, ensuring the snapshots are taken at the required intervals.
 Currently, it is not possible to set a snapshot schedule to a volume through the ``solidfire-san`` driver.
-Set it using the Element software web UI or using Element APIs.
+Set it using the Element Software web UI or using Element APIs.

 In the event of data corruption, we can choose a particular snapshot and rollback the volume to the snapshot manually.
 This reverts any changes made to the volume since the snapshot was created.